vikanicologlo/LFA-LABS/README.md

 ## Author: Nicologlo Victoria
 ## Group: FAF-233

+## Theory
+In the context of formal languages and automata, parsing is the process of analyzing a string of symbols based on a given grammar.
+It plays a crucial role in compilers and interpreters by transforming source code into a structured representation called the Abstract Syntax Tree (AST).

+The Lexer (Tokenizer) is the first stage of a compiler pipeline.
+It scans the raw input and converts it into a sequence of tokens, which are the smallest meaningful units (e.g., numbers, operators, identifiers, parentheses).
+Lexical analysis ensures that the input stream is properly segmented before further analysis.

+The Parser takes these tokens and organizes them into a tree structure, the AST, using recursive descent parsing and operator precedence rules.
+Each node in the AST corresponds to a syntactic construct, such as binary operations, function calls, or assignments.
+Parsing also enforces grammatical rules, ensuring that expressions are syntactically valid.

+The Abstract Syntax Tree (AST) abstracts away unnecessary syntactic details (e.g., parentheses), preserving only the hierarchical structure and semantic relationships.
+This tree is crucial for later stages such as evaluation, optimization, or code generation.

+Theoretical foundations of this approach lie in context-free grammars (CFGs) and recursive algorithms.
+Parsing strategies like top-down parsing, LL parsing, or recursive descent are used to construct trees from grammar rules.
+The modular class design (e.g., BinaryExpression, FunctionExpression) reflects the recursive structure of grammar definitions.

+This theory is applied in the project by implementing a lexer, parser, and expression classes in Java, providing insight into how languages are processed at a low level and how compilers interpret and represent code internally.

 ## Structure

 This project simulates how a compiler or interpreter would understand a mathematical expression or assignment.
 It involves the following components: